 It is important to mention that some babies may be allergic to certain baby food items (especially those with a family history of food allergies).
-Thus, it is essential to follow the three-day rule for baby food.
-Introduce only one food at a time and check for three days, if your baby is comfortable, then you are good to introduce next one.
+Thus, it is essential to follow the three-day rule to start baby food.
+Introduce only one food at a time and check for three days, if your baby is comfortable, then you are good to introduce the next one.

-Food Chart for 6 months baby should include vegetables, fruits, cereals, grains, protein, and dairy.
+6 months baby food chart should include vegetables, fruits, cereals, grains, protein, and dairy.
 Food must be home cooked, pureed, or mashed and should be easy to digest.
 Initially, she will consume only 1-2 tbsp, once a day.
 Do not force feed and give your little one some time to get used to it.